Abnerpino/iptv_player/README.md

 yarn android
 ```

-If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.
+If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or shortly provided you have set up your emulator/simulator correctly.

-This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.
+This is one way to run your app — you can also run it directly from within Android Studio.

 ### IMPORTANT NOTE